Mud on the road can be dangerous for drivers, particularly in the winter when the mud can freeze and be slippery.

 - Drive at low speed to help keep mud on the vehicle.

 - Clean the road during the working day and at the end.

 - Use warning signs to warn oncoming drivers that there is mud on the road while the clean-up process is taking place.

 To report mud on the road please call Lincolnshire County Council on 01522 782070 (8am to 6 pm Mon - Fri)

-Alternatively, you can contact them online using their general highways enquiry form.
+Alternatively, you can contact them online using their roads and transport fault reporting form.